Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 What is your opinion of people who waste food, energy, and money?
 For example, how do you feel about throwing away food, leaving the lights on, losing things, not securing valuables and thus placing them at risk?

-(Many Hispanic women going to the U.S. can be under the impression that they will have a maid, since it is very common in Latin America for even middle-class families to have one.
+(Many Colombian women going to the U.S. can be under the impression that they will have a maid, since it is very common in Latin America for even middle-class families to have one.
 You will need to explain that this is not the American way and determine her intended contribution.
 You should also visit her home and see how she lives, and if you see things that would not be acceptable for your own home, discuss this.)

 How do you see your daily life in the United States?
 Do you want to work, go to school, or stay at home?